-There are four ground water wells with the capability of pumping 4.5 MGD for treatment.
+- There are 4 groundwater wells with the capability of pumping 4.5 MGD for treatment.

-The plant has two ground storage tanks that hold a total of 1.5 million gallons of water.
+- The plant has 2 ground storage tanks that hold a total of 1.5 million gallons of water.

-There are five full time employees to run daily operations and maintenance of the plant.
+- There are 5 full-time employees to run daily operations and maintenance of the plant.
 All employees are licensed according to the requirements of the Safe Drinking Water Act.

-The plant uses eight different treatment additives that are certified for use in drinking water.
+- The plant uses 8 different treatment additives that are certified for use in drinking water.

-The City’s water quality is constantly being tested.
+- The City's water quality is constantly being tested.
 Each year we develop a Water Quality Report that is submitted to the State of Michigan and reviewed.
-Copies of the report are mailed to every postal patron in the city and can be found here.
+Copies of the report are mailed to every postal patron in the city and are available online.

 The new plant started operating in July of 2004 and was primarily constructed in order to remove arsenic, which is settled out during the softening process.
-The arsenic rule was proposed by the EPA on January 22, 2001 and adopted on January 23, 2002.
-In Michigan we needed to meet the requirements of the rule by January 23, 2006.
-The rule set the maximum contaminant limit (MCL) to 10 Parts Per Billion (ppb) which was a reduction from 50 ppb.
-Since the start up of the new plant the arsenic levels tested quarterly have been Non-Detect (ND) levels.
+The arsenic rule was proposed by the Environmental Protection Agency (EPA) on January 22, 2001, and adopted on January 23, 2002.
+In Michigan, we needed to meet the requirements of the rule by January 23, 2006.
+The rule set the maximum contaminant limit (MCL) to 10 parts per billion (ppb), which was a reduction from 50 ppb.
+Since the start-up of the new plant, the arsenic levels tested quarterly have been at Non-Detect (ND) levels.

-The Claricones are cone shaped tanks that are the main treatment vehicles and are referred to as the cones.
-Lime is added to the #1 cone in order to take out the most easily removed hardness particles.
-In the cone the water flows from the bottom of the tank to the top of the tank.
-As the water flows up and around the tank the lime raises the pH of the water allowing the particles of hardness to settle out.
-All of the water from cone #1 flows into cone #2 with a small portion of raw water also flowing into cone #2.
-Sodium hydroxide (caustic) and polymer are added to again raise the pH and remove the more difficult to remove hardness particles.
-The particles in cone #2 run into each other and grow larger in a process called flocculation; this process is aided by the use of the polymer.
-In both cones some of the particles settle to the bottom and some settle into a small cone inside the larger cone called the concentrator the material settled is referred to as the process sludge.
+The Claricones are cone-shaped tanks that are the main treatment vehicles and are referred to as the cones.
+Lime is added to the Number 1 cone in order to take out the most easily removed hardness particles.
+In the cone, the water flows from the bottom of the tank to the top of the tank.
+As the water flows up and around the tank, the lime raises the pH of the water, allowing the particles of hardness to settle out.
+All of the water from cone Number 1 flows into cone Number 2 with a small portion of raw water also flowing into cone Number 2.
+Sodium hydroxide (caustic) and polymer are added to again raise the pH and remove the more difficult-to-remove hardness particles.
+The particles in cone Number 2 run into each other and grow larger in a process called flocculation; this process is aided by the use of the polymer.
+In both cones, some of the particles settle to the bottom and some settle into a small cone inside the larger cone called the concentrator.
+The material settled is referred to as the process sludge.
 This process sludge is directed to the drying lagoons behind the plant, which are emptied periodically.
 The pH of the water during primary treatment has been raised to 11.3 from the lime and caustic.
-The water then flows by gravity to the Re-carbonation tank.
+The water then flows by gravity to the re-carbonation tank.

 The filters are the final process of treatment.
-There are four filters that have twelve inches of sand and eighteen inches of anthracite coal in them.
+There are 4 filters that have 12 inches of sand and 18 inches of anthracite coal in them.
 The water is treated with a small amount of phosphate before entering the filters in order to condition the filters from cementing.
-At this point chlorine is added to its finished level for disinfections through the filtering process and beyond.
-The water then flows through the sand and anthracite where particles left from primary treatment get caught in the filters leaving the water with a look of clarity.
+At this point, chlorine is added to its finished level for disinfection through the filtering process and beyond.
+The water then flows through the sand and anthracite, where particles left from primary treatment get caught in the filters, leaving the water with a look of clarity.

 Distribution of the water takes place at this point.
-There are four high service pumps that provide the pressure that moves the water through the system and to the top of Denton hill where it is stored in two ground storage tanks.
+There are 4 high service pumps that provide the pressure that moves the water through the system and to the top of Denton Hill, where it is stored in 2 ground storage tanks.
 The height of the tanks provides pressure to the system when the pumps at the plant are turned off.
-The water is distributed to residential homes as it is pumped from the plant or from the storage tanks depending on when you turn on your tap.
+The water is distributed to residential homes, as it is pumped from the plant or from the storage tanks, depending on when you turn on your tap.